cloudfoundry/docs-bosh/content/resurrector.md

 	    - instance-group-1
 	```

-	Running `bosh update-config --type resurrection --name default resurrection.yml` disables resurrection for all instance groups of all the specified deployments, i.e. `instance-group-1` of deployment `dep1`.
+	Running `bosh update-config --type resurrection --name disable-dep1-instance-group-1 resurrection.yml` disables resurrection for all instance groups of all the specified deployments, i.e. `instance-group-1` of deployment `dep1`.
 For all other instance groups and deployments, resurrection is still enabled.

 3. Disable resurrection for all deployments except for deployment `dep1` by creating a `resurrection.yml`: